Sai-Moen/rawaccel/userspace-backend/ScriptingLanguage/Docs/Specification.md

 - Callbacks, the callbacks a script can define to augment its behavior.
 - Helper classes (collections of the above etc.)

-### Serialization

-Contains classes to Serialize/Deserialize with.

-### Lexing
+### Compiler

+Compiler namespace.
+Contains:

+- CompilerContext, keeps track of general compiler state.
+- Phases of the compiler (each in a sub-namespace).

+#### Tokenizer

 Lexical Analysis namespace.
 Contains:

 - ILexer, the public API for lexing.
-- Lexer (a.k.a.
+- LexerImpl (a.k.a.
 Tokenizer)
 	- Does lexical analysis on a string (the user-made script).
 	- Produces a LexingResult object that contains the comments as a string and the tokens in lexical order.
 - Helper classes

-### Parsing
+#### Parser

-Syntactic Analysis + Semantic Analysis namespace.
+Syntactic Analysis (+ Semantic Analysis) namespace.
 Contains:

 - IParser, the public API for parsing.
-- Parser
+- ParserImpl
 	- Does syntactic analysis on a list of tokens (produced by the lexer).
 	- Produces a ParsingResult object that contains the script description, parameters, variables, callback implementations.
 - Helper classes

-### Generation
+#### CodeGen

 Code Generation namespace.
 Contains:

 - Addresses, contains different types of addresses.
+- IEmitter, the public API for generating/emitting code (including the Program class).
-- Emitter
+- EmitterImpl
 	- Generates code based on the AST and the tokens that make up its expressions.
-- IEmitter, the public API for generating/emitting code (including the Program class).
 - Instructions, contains instruction and memory data structures.
 - Helper classes

-### Interpretation
+### Interpreter

-Code Execution namespace.
+Interpreter namespace.
 Contains:

 - IInterpreter, the public API for interpreting parsed scripts and controlling an interpreter.
-- Interpreter
+- InterpreterImpl
 	- Runs Programs, keeps track of parameters and variables.

 ## Scripting language specification